 - Disaster recovery plan

-- Taking advantage of multiple data center to serve requests from nearest location
+- Taking advantage of multiple data centers to serve requests from the nearest location

-Cloudflare offers local and global load balancing options which help to route traffic to multiple data centers.
+Cloudflare offers local and global load balancing options, which help route traffic to multiple data centers.

 Some of the Cloudflare LB features are:

-- Health checks are inbuilt so you can take down faulty server quickly
+- Health checks are inbuilt, so you can quickly take down a faulty server.

 - Trigger failover when health check fails

-- Reduce latency by routing traffic to closest server
+- Reduce latency by routing traffic to the closest server

 - Session stickiness to ensure request goes to the same server

-You can configure entire things either through Cloudflare dashboard or API.
+You can configure entire things either through the Cloudflare dashboard or API.